Spinning a crepe or using the batter spreader to form the perfectly sized and evenly thin crepe is an experience you won’t soon forget.

 Another important factor is to be sure that you properly clean the spreader after each use.
-If not, the crepe batter will build up on the spreader and cause your crepes to tear.
+If not, the crepe batter will build upon the spreader and cause your crepes to tear.

-You can clean the batter spreader by wiping it with a rag, rinsing it with water, or like they do it in France, submerging the spreader in water and letting it soak in between crepes.
+You can clean the batter spreader by wiping it with a rag, rinsing it with water, or as they do it in France, submerging the spreader in water and letting it soak in between crepes.

-Spinning crepes may take some practice but we promise that you will quickly get the hang of it!
+Spinning crepes may take some practice, but we promise that you will quickly get the hang of it!

 4. Apply Oil to the Pan

-We will typically just use a nonstick oil spray but butter will also work.
+We will typically just use a nonstick oil spray, but butter will also work.

 An important item to note is that adding too much oil can leave a sticky residue on your pan.

-We have found that the best practice is to oil your pan before the first crepe and usually that is enough for the rest of your batch of crepes.
+We have found that the best practice is to oil your pan before the first crepe.
+And usually, that is enough for the rest of your batch of crepes.

-Now that you have become a master at spreading or spinning crepes as we like to say, you're ready to take on anything!
+Now that you have become a master at spreading or spinning crepes.
+As we like to say, you’re ready to take on anything!

 We hope that this guide was helpful and don’t forget to post your first crepe made on Instagram and be sure to tag us @crepe_pro

-That is a moment you will want to remember and trust us when we say that few things make us happier than seeing you making your first crepes on the CrepePro!
+That is a moment you will want to remember.
+And trust us when we say that few things make us happier than seeing you making your first crepes on the CrepePro!

-Now that your pan is seasoned and you have just made the crepes of a lifetime, it's time to learn how to clean your pan!
+Now that your pan is seasoned.
+And you have just made the crepes of a lifetime, it’s time to learn how to clean your pan!

 We will see you at the next one!
 How to Clean Your CrepePro